mahboubehfaghih/challenge-machine-learning-api-deployment/README.md

 I have created one folder called “mlmodel” .
 In this folder I have placed trained linear regression model called “house_price_prediction.pkl”.

 #### Step 2: Create Application Web
-Now lets create web application that uses our trained model to predict new house selling price.
+I create web application that uses the trained model to predict new house selling price.
 I am using Flask frame work.
 Flask is a lightweight web framework for developing web applications.

 You can use trained model by just loading from .pkl file.